 The instructor assigns an I (incomplete grade) when a student is unable to complete a module or clerkship due to extenuating circumstances, and when all requirements can clearly be completed in a short time following the close of regular classes.
 When a student receives an (I) grade, the student will be provided with a deadline for completion of coursework by the Student Evaluation and Promotion Committee (SEPC).
 All students receiving financial assistance (federal and institutional loans), will be cautioned that the terms of the assistance require that the (I) grade must be made up by the agreement date.
 Additionally, the outstanding module/clerkship requirements for (I) grades must be addressed satisfactorily within one calendar year, or the grade will be converted to an F grade.
 Exceptions to the (I) grade completion time requirement must be granted by the SEPC.
-Minimal competency in each module/clerkship is defined as an (A), (B) or (C) grade or Honors/Pass.
+Minimal competency in each individual module/clerkship is defined as an (A), (B) or (C) grade or Honors/Pass.

 A (T) entry identifies students whose performance, although within the passing range, requires study and re-evaluation in one or more areas within the module/clerkship.
-A (T) is used as a "temporary grade" for module grades when students have achieved an overall score that would indicate a passing grade, but they have shown weak or marginal performance in one or more of the traditional subject areas that are included in the overall module.
+A (T) is used as a "temporary grade" for module grades when students have achieved an overall score that would indicate a passing grade, but they have shown weak or marginal performance in one or more of the traditional subject areas that are included in the overall module and/or on their individual medical knowledge.
 A (T) grade in the clerkship is given when the NBME Subject Exam is failed but other assessed components are passed.
 Assigned (T) grades with annotations are used by the SEPC in its review of an individual student.
 The overall performance of students receiving a (T) in lieu of a final grade is reviewed by the SEPC with the Module/Clerkship Director to determine how the student may improve their fund of knowledge in the identified subject area(s).
 The (T) grade is replaced by the final module/clerkship grade when remediation is successfully accomplished in knowledge, skills, attitudes and/or behavior.
 Unsuccessful remediation may result in a failing grade.
+In addition, the overall performance of students receiving 2 or more (C) grades in a single academic year with the exception of FIRE and Practice of Medicine in either the M1 or M2 year will be reviewed by the SEPC to determine if remediation is required before advancement.